 Required by the Graduate School, Research Tools are courses designed to enhance the student's knowledge, skills, abilities, and access to instruments that facilitate the research process.
-Required research and tools include: One Research Tool required of all PhD Nursing Science students is the completion of six semester credit hours of graduate level statistics.
-The second Research Tool requires completion of the 3 semester credit hour Exploring Scientific Literature course and the 3 semester credit hour Measurement & Instrumentation course.
+Required research and tools include: One Research Tool required of all Ph.D.
+Nursing Science students is the completion of six SCH of graduate-level statistics.
+The second Research Tool requires completion of NURS 6503 and NURS 6513 courses.

-A minimum of 6 semester credit hours of dissertation are required to complete the program.
-The first 3 credit course focuses on the development and oral defense of the research proposal.
-The student enrolls in a second 3 credit course to conduct the dissertation study, analyze results, and present findings.
-Both courses may be repeated, but only three hours of credit count toward the degree for each of the courses.
+A minimum of 6 SCH of dissertation is required to complete the program.
+The first 3 SCH course focuses on the development and oral defense of the research proposal.
+The student enrolls in a second 3 SCH course to conduct the dissertation study, analyze results, and present findings.
+Both courses may be repeated, but only three SCH count toward the degree for each of the courses.

 Policy for Assigning Ph.D.
 Dissertation Course Grades

-During semesters in which the student is engaged in dissertation research but does not complete the requirements for the course (NURS 6983 - research proposal officially filed in the Graduate School; NURS 6993 - successfully defended dissertation filed in the appropriate format in the Graduate School), a non-credit course grade is assigned.
+During semesters in which the student is engaged in dissertation research but does not complete the requirements for the course (NURS 6983 - research proposal officially filed in the Graduate School; NURS 6993 - successfully defended dissertation filed in the appropriate format in the Graduate School), a non-credit course grade of PR (in Progress) is assigned.